Computer Mouse Shoulder Pain: Why It Happens and How to Finally Get Relief

 What exercises help relieve computer mouse shoulder?

-Core strengthening exercises like planks and dead bugs reduce slouching and shoulder load.
-Targeted rotator cuff and mid-back exercises restore muscle balance, while the 20-20-20 rule—spending 20 seconds every 20 minutes rolling shoulders and stretching—supports ongoing recovery during work.
+Core strengthening exercises like planks and dead bugs reduce slouching and shoulder load, and when paired with posture and workstation changes, long term treatment is less likely.
+Targeted rotator cuff and mid-back exercises restore muscle balance, supporting better shoulder health during prolonged desk work, while the 20-20-20 rule, spending 20 seconds every 20 minutes rolling shoulders and stretching, supports ongoing recovery during work.

 Which Device Is Right for You?